 Emily V. Gordon & Kumail Nanjiani wrote a script on spec about a Pakistan-born comedian and grad student that fall in love but struggle with culture clash until she contracts a mysterious illness, forcing him to face her feisty parents, his family’s expectations, and his true feelings.

 The script — The Big Sick — was based on their own true story and was nominated for a 2018 Academy Award.
-If the script had been completely fictional, chances are it would have never been made into a film.
+If the script had been entirely fictional, chances are it would have never been made into a film.
 The selling point was the legitimization of the story being true and written by the very people who lived it.

 Finding stories that only you can tell is the true secret of standing out.
 It’s a selling point that can further peak the interest of the powers that be and tip the scales in your favor.